 What will be discussed at the pre season meeting?

-sign up with your coach & receive a packet (freshmen w/Regina, JV w/Mazzola, and varsity w/Meyer)
+sign up with your coach & receive a packet (freshmen w/Stiglich, JV w/Cleer, and varsity w/Meyer)

-Complete an athletic consent form and concussion form, then return it to your coach by the Friday before tryouts (these documents can be downloaded from this website)
+Complete an athletic consent/emergency medical form, then return it to your coach by the Friday before tryouts (these documents can be downloaded from this website)

 Register for baseball during your lunch shift on the stage (this allows you to get cleared for academic eligibility)

 Always be prepared to go outside or inside.
 That means have the following items with you every day for practice: tennis shoes, baseball hat, baseball pants or sweats, t-shirt (no sleeveless or tank tops), shorts, glove, bat (if desired), baseball shoes (spikes or cleats), long sleeve shirt, and sweatshirt.
 You will not be allowed to practice without these items.
 The weather and facility availability will determine if we practice outside or inside.
 You must be prepared for both.
-For example, the varsity will practice from 5:30 until 8:00 inside if and only if the weather is poor after school.
+For example, the varsity will practice from 6:00 until 8:00 inside if and only if the weather is poor after school.
 If inside, the freshmen usually practice from 3:20-4:30 and the JV from 4:30-5:45.
+It is sometimes necessary to have pitchers throw before school a few times during the week.
 You must participate in 14 practices in order to play in the first game.

 Please check the schedules to see when the first games are of the season.
 The junior varsity and varsity teams will practice and play during the weekends throughout the season.
-Spring break schedule 2012 (March 16-25): the varsity and junior varsity will practice and play games.
-The varsity and JV will be in Memphis for a tournament.
-The freshmen team will probably have a few practices and games during spring break.
+Spring break schedule 2015 (March 13-22): the varsity and junior varsity will practice and play games (Jamboree at Eureka on March 17 and a DH on March 21 at Parkway Central).
+The freshmen team will have a few practices during spring break (TBD).

-Once you are selected, there will be a fee for a game hat, game jersey, and game pant, which you keep (approximately $100).
-You will need to purchase navy socks, navy belt, and spikes (black, navy, grey, green, or white).
-We are offering New Balance spikes, turfs, and apparel this year.
+Once you are selected, there will be a fee for a game hat, game jersey, stirrups & performance shirt, which you keep (approximately $100).
+You will need to purchase a navy belt and spikes (black, navy, grey, green, or white).

-LOCKER USE DURING TRYOUT WEEK: varsity and jv locker room is across the hall from the wrestling room.
-All freshmen will locker in the boys PE locker room.
-Freshmen bags will be kept in the storeroom next to the weight room.
+LOCKER USE DURING TRYOUT WEEK: The baseball locker room is across the hall from the wrestling room.
 LOCK EVERYTHING UP OR TAKE IT WITH YOU.

 This is a tryout.
 You must be prepared.
-The date for final cuts will be determined by a number of factors, although it is likely that the final teams will be selectd by March 3rd for the 2012 season.
+The date for final cuts will be determined by a number of factors, although it is likely that the final teams will be selectd by March 7th for the 2015 season.
 If you have any questions or concerns see your coach.
-Once the team is made, a parents meeting will be held the following week on March 8th @ 7 pm.
+Once the team is made, a parents meeting will be held the following week on March 10th @ 7 pm in the small gym.